-The Voyager Ion electric scooter is many things.
-It may be a great choice for a lot of rider categories.
+The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 Voyager Ion Review

-The Voyager Ion is the most affordable electric scooter that adults can use (regular price is $189, and just $160 using our discount coupon “ESCOOTERNERDS” at checkout).
-Further, it’s probably the best scooter for teenagers and older kids, and one of the most portable scooters available.
+The Voyager Ion is the most affordable electric scooter that adults can use.
+It’s probably the best scooter for teenagers and older kids, and one of the most portable scooters available.
 It also has excellent waterproofing and protection from water.

 This is the complete review of the Voyager Ion electric scooter.
 Let’s see when it might make sense to get the Voyager Ion.